bradhowes/SpritePositioner/README.md

 If *that* does not appear, make sure the assistant editor is visible on the right.

-The sprites in the scene start out with an alpha of 1.0 (opaque) and then gradually fall to an alpha of 0.10 in order to give some semblance of the randomness in which the values come from the `Positioner`.
+The sprites in the scene start out with an alpha of 1.0 (opaque) and then gradually fall to an alpha of 0.10 in order to give some semblance of the randomness in which the values come from the `Positioner` instance in the playground.
 The red region behind the **Regen** button shows a *void* where sprites will not appear.
 The size and position of this region is set in the [Contents.swift](./PositionerPlayground.playground/Contents.swift) as `void`, but the actual filtering is done in the [Button.swift](./PositionerPlayground.playground/Sources/Button.swift) file in the `regenPositions` routine.

 Clicking on the **Regen** button will regenerate a new set of positions.